HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_enabling_community_debug.md

-# Enabling Community trace in Kubernetes {#t_enabling_community_debug .task}
+# Enabling Community debug in Kubernetes {#t_enabling_community_debug .task}

 The Sametime Community pod supports a variety of debug parameters as documented in [Common debug parameters for Sametime Community Server](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0079079) article.

-**Note:**

-In Sametime 12, the Community debug is located in the sametime.ini file is handled by a ConfigMap in Kubernetes.
-The debug parameters from previous releases must be modified if they are configured into the ConfigMap.
+**Note:** In Sametime versions prior to version 12, the Community services debug was handled in the sametime.ini file.
+Beginning with Sametime 12, the parameters used for Community debug are in defined in a ConfigMap in Kubernetes.

 The changes in this task affect the following pods: